East Germany Asks Syria to Extradite Eichmann Aide

 ″I’m not sorry I killed those vermin,″ he was quoted as telling interviewers.

 Two years later, he told an American newspaper in a telephone interview that the Jews deserved to be killed because they were agents of the devil.
 He said if he had to do it over again, he would.

 Brunner was sentenced to death in absentia twice in 1954, in Paris and Marseille, for taking part in the deportation of more than 120,000 Jews from France to German death camps.

-Mrs. Klarsfeld has said the Israeli secret services also found Brunner, and were probably behind the letter bombs which cost him an eye and several fingers.
+Mrs. Klarsfeld has said the Israeli secret services also found Brunner.
+She said they were probably behind the letter bombs that cost him an eye and several fingers.